Skip to content

 }

-Method 2: Enable MyBatis’ whitespace removal in SQL (less versatile, does not handle single-line comments like -- or #):
+Method 2: Enable MyBatis’ whitespace removal in SQL (may be less versatile and cannot handle single-line comments like -- or #)

 mybatis-plus: